Food Science and Human Nutrition

 Graduate Concentrations: Food Science (all degrees), Human Nutrition (all degrees), Professional Science Master’s (M.S. only)

-Off-Campus Program: Food Science and Human Nutrition
+Online Program: Food Science and Human Nutrition (no concentration)

 Degree Offered: M.S.

 Joint Degree Program: Doctor of Philosophy in Food Science and Human Nutrition and Master of Public Health

 Graduate Degree Programs

 The Department of Food Science and Human Nutrition offers traditional graduate programs leading to the Master of Science and Doctor of Philosophy degrees with either a food science or human nutrition concentration.
 In addition to receiving training in the general field of food science or human nutrition, students have the opportunity to conduct research in the following areas of specialization: